-Landlord EPC Guide 2025: Compliance Deadlines, Upgrade Costs & How to Cover Them
+Landlord EPC Guide: Compliance Deadlines, Upgrade Costs & How to Cover Them

 EPC Rules in the UK: What’s Changing?

-Since April 2020, all rental properties in England and Wales must have an EPC rating of Band E or above.
+Now: Since April 2020, all rental properties in England and Wales must be EPC Band E or above.
+F and G-rated homes cannot be legally let unless exempt.

 EPC Upgrade Costs for UK Landlords